 The first step for assessment is an initial interview to identify concerns and to collect important background information (including developmental, medical, and educational/work history).

-The individual is then seen for 5 – 7 hours of testing.
+The individual is then seen for 5 to 7 hours of testing.
 During testing sessions, the following aspects of functioning may be evaluated:

 Following completion of the initial interview and testing sessions; all data is scored, analyzed, and integrated.